That dollar amount results from a 7.8% increase from $1.97 billion four years earlier in 2022.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Montana’s top 10 exports generated almost three-fifths (59.2%) of the overall value of the state’s global shipments.
+Montana’s top 10 exports generated about three-fifths (60.3%) of the overall value of the state’s global shipments.

-In second place for improving export sales was Montana’s exports of large automobiles powered by piston engine (up 68.1%) ahead of Montanan exports of machinery for making semi-conductors (up 40.5%).
+In second place for improving export sales were Montana’s exports of live cattle excluding those for purebred breeding (up 83.3%) ahead of Montanan exports of parts or accessories of machinery for making semi-conductors (up 44.4%) then copper ores and concentrates (up 35.5%).

 More Key Facts about Montana’s International Trade

-Montana incurred an overall -$4.95 billion deficit exporting and importing products during 2024.
-That dollar amount reflects a -4.6% year-over-year reduction from -$5.2 billion in red ink for 2023.
+Montana incurred an overall -US$4.2 billion deficit exporting and importing products during 2025.
+That dollar amount reflects a -15.2% year-over-year reduction from -$4.95 billion in red ink for 2024.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.

-Montana has highly negative net exports in the international trade of crude petroleum oils and, to a much lesser extent, colza oil.
+Montana has highly negative net exports in the international trade of crude petroleum oils and, to a much lesser extent, large automobiles powered by piston engine, and colza oil.
 In turn, these cashflows indicate Montana’s competitive disadvantages under those product categories.

 Montana’s Major Trade Partners

-The following list shows the top 10 customers that purchased almost four-fifths (77.7%) worth of the total value of products exported from Montana during 2024.
+The following list shows the top 10 customers that purchased just over four-fifths (80.9%) worth of the total value of products exported from Montana during 2025.

-Montana’s top trade partners in North America (Canada and Mexico) imported over two-fifths (41.1%) of the overall value of goods exported from the Big Sky Country state.
+Montana’s top trade partners in North America (Canada and Mexico) imported approaching half (48.7%) of the overall value of goods exported from the Big Sky Country state.

-Another 23.3% worth of Montanan exports were bought by top 10 importers in Asian countries (South Korea, Japan, mainland China and Singapore).
+Another 22.4% worth of Montanan exports were bought by top 10 importers in Asian countries (South Korea, Japan, mainland China, Singapore and Taiwan).

-Leading customers in Europe (Belgium, Denmark and the UK) purchased 9.6% worth.
+Leading customers in Europe (Belgium, UK and the Netherlands) purchased 9.8% worth.

 Montanan Export Companies